-Abu Dhabi Grammar School (Canada) has rigorous procedures for the safeguarding of students including child protection.
-Child protection and safeguarding arrangements are clearly defined in a written policy that is shared with all stakeholders.
-All employed staff sign a copy to confirm they have read and understood this policy.
-The school provides training for all employed staff in child protection and safeguarding and their attendance in this mandatory training is recorded.
-The school takes steps to ensure that all students are protected from all forms of bullying, including online.
-The school helps and informs students about how to stay safe using the internet and social media.
-The mobile devices provided for students in grades 7 to 12 are equipped with safeguarding controls and have restricted access to the internet.

-All staff, students and parents are aware that the school is fastidious about health and safety ensuring all members of the school community feel cared for and are safe.
-The health and safety committee meets formally bi-monthly to review and plan well ahead.
-The health and safety committee has 18 members with representation from all subjects and phases of the school.
-In addition, committee members are in daily contact in case any health and safety concerns are raised and need immediate attention.
-Staff receive regular health and safety updates about changes to protocols and most recently, these relate to COVID-19 auidelines.
-Staff and students understand the rules and their responsibilities in ensuring the school is a safe environment for all.
-Bus routines are exemplary and the youngest children and students at the school are safe and well cared for as they travel backward and forward to school.
-The three robots in KG are best described as 'mini clinics'.
+PS5: Protection, care, guidance and support of students 5.1 Health & safety Internal Evaluations Elements External Evaluations 5.1.1 Abu Dhabi Grammar School (Canada) has rigorous procedures for the safeguarding of students Care, welfare and safeguarding 5.1.2 including child protection.
+Child protection and safeguarding arrangements are clearly defined Arrangements to ensure health, safety, security a written policy that is shared with stakeholders.
+All employed staff s a copy to confirm they have read 5.1.3 and understood this policy.
+The school provides training for all Quality of maintenance and record keeping employed staff in child protection and safeguarding and their 5.1.4 attendance in this mandatory training is recorded.
+The school Suitability of premises for all students takes steps to ensure that all students are protected from all 5.1.5 forms of bullying, including online.
+The school helps and informs students about how to stay safe Provision for and promotion of safe and healthy lifestyles using the internet and social medi The mobile devices provided for students in grades 7 to 12 are equipped with safeguarding controls and have restricted acce to the internet.
+All staff, students and parents are aware that the school is fastidious about health and safety ensuring members of the school communi feel cared for and are safe.
+The health and safety committee mee formally bi-monthly to review and plan well ahead.
+The health and safety committee has 18 member with representation from all subje and phases of the school.
+In addition, committee members are daily contact in case any health c safety concerns are raised and need immediate attention.
+Staff receive regular health and safety updates about changes to protocols and most recently, thes relate to COVID-19 guidelines.
+Sto and students understand the rule and their responsibilities in ensurir the school is a safe environment all.
+Bus routines are exemplary an the youngest children and studer at the school are safe and well at the school are safe and well cared for as they travel backward and forward to school.
+The three robots in KG are best described a 'mini clinics'.
 The main purpose of the robot is to check the temperature of the youngest children on arrival at school each day.
 The impact of robots is considerable and has led to the smooth, and successful integration of stringent health and safety protocols for the youngest children at the school who have struggled to understand why these changes are essential.